bitcoin-apps-suite/bitcoin-email/CEO_OF_BITCOIN_CAMPAIGN.md

 The Bitcoin Corporation LTD. Announces Leadership Change

-[CITY], [DATE] - The Bitcoin Corporation LTD. is pleased to announce that [Your Name] has assumed the role of Chief Executive Officer, effective immediately.
+[CITY], [DATE] - The Bitcoin Corporation LTD. is pleased to announce that Spamsom Mo has assumed the role of Chief Executive Officer, effective immediately.

 "After years of mismanagement by BTC Core, Bitcoin needed real